ucvm/markerDB/README.md

 Edit the `config.yaml` file with a file editor of your choice and adjust the following parameters as you see fit.

-*organism*: This is added to the NCBI search string to restrict the search to a taxonomy of interest.
+* *organism*: This is added to the NCBI search string to restrict the search to a taxonomy of interest.

-*out_directory*: Output directory to store the files.
-Will be created if it doesn't exist *max_width*: The final sequences will be trimmed to be no more than this many basepairs long.
+* *out_directory*: Output directory to store the files.
+Will be created if it doesn't exist

+* *max_width*: The final sequences will be trimmed to be no more than this many basepairs long.

-*min_width*: As above but minimum width *return_trimmed*: Should sequences that didn't have a 5.8S or 28S be returned.
+* *min_width*: As above but minimum width

+* *return_trimmed*: Should sequences that didn't have a 5.8S or 28S be returned.
 Default is TRUE.
+See below for details

+* *clusterid*: Percent identity to cluster sequences within each species.
+Biggest cluster is used to generate a representative sequence for each species - details below.

-See below for details *ncbi_api*: Because this pipeline searchs the NCBI nucleotide database and downloads thousands of sequences it's required to have an account and API key (see above on how to get one).
+* *ncbi_api*: Because this pipeline searchs the NCBI nucleotide database and downloads thousands of sequences it's required to have an account and API key (see above on how to get one).

-*threads*: The number of CPU threads that Snakemake can use to run jobs.
+* *threads*: The number of CPU threads that Snakemake can use to run jobs.

 ### Run it